How Do I Know if I Have a Thyroid Problem?

 It makes hormones that help control many parts of your metabolism, like how fast your heart beats and how fast you burn calories.

-About 1 in 8 women are affected and much more likely to have a problem with their thyroid than men
+About 1 in 8 women are affected and we are much more likely to have a problem with the thyroid than men do.

 Symptoms of high thyroid – hyperthyroidism

-This is not as common in women at menopause and can be hard to know that you have hyperthyroidism because its symptoms are a lot like those of other conditions.
-They can include:
+This is not as common in women at menopause and can be hard to know that you have hyperthyroidism because its symptoms are a lot like those of other conditions and can include:

 • Larger appetite than usual